WildernessLabs/Documentation/Netduino/Input_Output/Digital/SPI/ReadingTime/index.md

 ![Logic Analyzer Output](LogicAnalyzerOutput.png)

-Starting from the left, the byte 0 is output on the MOSI line.
-This is done by the Netduino sending the byte 0 to the DS3234.
+Starting from the left, the value 0 is output on the MOSI line by the Netduino.
 At the same time, the MISO line is also set to 0.
 This is done by the DS3234.

 At this point, the Netduino has sent all of the data in the `dataOut` buffer and has received a response, 0, from the DS3234.
-In the context of the read operation this byte has no meaning.
+In the context of the read operation from the DS3234, this byte has no meaning.
 Two options are possible:

 * Store the byte in `dataIn`
 * Ignore the first byte